For upcoming topics and deadlines, see our editorial calendar.

 - What practical learning points will the audience get, and how can they use this information to support their organization and advance their career?

-- Does the piece include case study examples from named companies, and are they threaded throughout the piece to support the points being made?
+- Does the piece include case study examples from a variety of named companies, and are they threaded throughout the piece to support the points being made?

 - Will the piece include quotes from other subject-matter experts who have addressed this issue?